PHOENIXcenter/NeuCodeFinder/README.md

 # NeuCodeFinder
 A software tool for screening for the NeuCode signature in MS full scans

 This project is to find neutron coded pairs in MS1 spectra, as an cooperation project with Dr. Chenxi Jia.
+The peak detection algorithm and XIC construction algorithm are from our previously developed quantitative proteomics tool [PANDA](http://www.ncbi.nlm.nih.gov/pubmed/30816924)

 ## All the paramters were listed in the config file as follows: